Injury Attorneys | Restoring LivesTM

 Reliable up-to-date data on jockey injuries and deaths is difficult to come by.
 But serious injuries are not rare in this profession.
 Jockeys and the horses they ride are injured, sometimes seriously, and occasionally they are killed.
 In fact, less than a year earlier, Rossi had been involved in a track collision at the same venue.
 Three horses were involved and a promising young jockey was killed.

 Unfortunately, more seems to be known about injuries to the horses than to their riders.
 Research suggests, however, that a jockey can expect to be in a fall every 300 to 500 races, and that more than half of those falls will result in an injury.
 A significant portion of those injuries are head, neck, and back injuries, which can involve the spinal cord.

 Jockeys, of course, are not the only people who suffer spinal cord injuries.
-Roughly 12,000 people suffer a major spinal cord injury in the US every year, most because of motor vehicle accidents and falls.
-The prognosis is bleak for most of them.
+Thousands of people suffer a major spinal cord injury, most because of motor vehicle accidents and falls.
+The prognosis is usually bleak.
 Many will experience some level of partial recovery, but fewer than 2% will ever reach a full restoration of motion and sensation.

 If you or a loved one have suffered as a result of a spinal cord injury, you are urged to contact the Indianapolis Personal Injury Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.